 Paul Greatrix

-(Registrarism – a daft new word to describe this stuff)
+(Registrarism – a daft word to describe this stuff)

 I think you need to publicize this a bit more.
 Not many people (that I know) look at the Registrar’s office website!